Credit System Design

 Consider lower multipliers (3x-4x) if:

-- Your empire has fewer than 40 active players
+- Your era has fewer than 40 active players

 - Players are discouraged by unattainable costs